Advising for Prospective Graduate Students:

 The following links provide helpful information about registration:

 How can I find out about financial aid and tuition?

 For a complete breakdown of student tuition, fees, and charges please visit the Office of Planning & Budgeting/Graduation Tuition Dashboard.
 Tuition is updated by the UW in July for the coming academic year.

 For an estimated Graduate Student Budget, which includes tuition/fees, books/supplies, room/board, personal costs, transportation and health insurance on the UW Office of Student Financial Aid website.
 The graduate tuition displayed on this page is an estimate.
 Graduation tuition varies by program.
 Refer to the Graduate Tuition Dashboard for more accurate tuition information by program.

 I am applying to the 3 year M.Arch program.
 How can I build a portfolio that is competitive when I do not have an architecture background?

 The purpose of the portfolio is to help reviewers determine your potential to perform successfully in a design studio based program.
 Your portfolio should demonstrate your creative abilities, in particular, the ability to translate ideas into two dimensional (drawing, painting, sketching, photography) or three dimensional (models, furniture, wood/metalwork, etc) form.

 Students without any art/design background are encouraged to take courses to help build their portfolio.
 Inquire locally about available classes in the subjects referenced.

 Many architecture schools offer an introduction to design course in the summer for students who are contemplating architectural studies.
-At the UW we offer the ARCH 100 Summer Program.

 See Portfolio tips on M Arch Admissions page.